 (27) From now until my attainment of a supreme purified state, I shall never act with harmful intentions, an angered mind, miserliness, or jealousy.

-To talk about “purified state” – that’s the word bodhi in Sanskrit and that can be the purified state of a liberated being, an arhat – either a shravaka or pratyekabuddha arhat – or the supreme purified state is the attainment of a Buddha, so enlightenment.
-So “now until my attainment of that supreme purified state,” in other words, enlightenment, “̱̱now until then, I’m going to never act,” which means “I’m going to try never to act,” because obviously it’s impossible to promise that we’re never going to get angry again, “I certainly am going to try my best not to do that.”
+When talking about “purified state” – the word is bodhi in Sanskrit – it could be the purified state of a liberated being, an arhat, who would be either a shravaka or pratyekabuddha arhat.
+The supreme purified state is the attainment of a Buddha; so, enlightenment.
+So, “from now until my attainment of that supreme purified state,” in other words, enlightenment, “from now until then, I’m going to never act,” which means “I’m going to try never to act” because obviously, it’s impossible to promise that we’re never going to get angry again; however, “I certainly am going to try my best not to do that.”

-“I’m not going to act with harmful intentions” – that’s the exact opposite of love, we want them to be happy, not for them to be unhappy.
-“Harmful intention” is the wish for them to be unhappy, that something terrible happens to them.
+“I’m not going to act with harmful intentions,” which is the exact opposite of love; we want them to be happy, not for them to be unhappy.
+“Harmful intentions” is the wish for them to be unhappy, that something terrible happens to them.

-“I’m not going to act with an angered mind,” that “I’m really angry with you and I don’t like you anymore and I reject you,” “I’m not going to act like that.”
-And “not act with miserliness” – miserly means that we hold back and, “I don’t want to share what I have with you.
-I don’t want to give anything to you,” whether we’re talking about help, time.
-It doesn’t mean necessarily material things; we can be very miserly with our time, our energy and so on.
-So it’s saying, “I’m not going to be that way.”
+“I’m not going to act with an angered mind,” a mind that thinks, “I’m really angry with you and I don’t like you anymore and I reject you;” “I’m not going to act like that.”
+To “not act with miserliness,” where miserly means that we hold back and think, “I don’t want to share what I have with you.
+I don’t want to give anything to you.”
+It could also be that we’re talking about being miserly with our help; it doesn’t necessarily mean being unwilling to give or share material things.
+We can be very miserly with our time, our energy and so on.
+It’s saying, “I’m not going to be that way.”

-And, “I’m not going to act with jealousy.”
-Jealousy can have many negative connotations here of: somebody else does something that’s helpful and “I’m jealous that I didn’t do it, because I want all the credit.”
-We are unhappy about anything positive that the other person did and we wish that they hadn’t done it.
-So that’s also very negative in terms of working for the benefit of everybody.
-The benefit of everybody doesn’t mean that “I have to benefit them,” “If anybody benefits them that’s wonderful.”
+“I’m not going to act with jealousy.”
+Jealousy can have many negative connotations here.
+One would be where somebody else does something that’s helpful and we think, “I’m jealous that I didn’t do it because I want all the credit.”
+We are unhappy about anything positive that the other person did, and we wish that they hadn’t done it.
+That’s also very negative in terms of working for the benefit of everybody.
+The benefit of everybody doesn’t mean that “I have to benefit them.”
+We should think, instead, “If anybody benefits them, that’s wonderful.”

-Another form of jealousy is if somebody gave something to somebody else, did something nice for somebody else, we’re jealous that, “They didn’t give it to me.”
+Another form of jealousy is if somebody gave something to somebody else, did something nice for somebody else, we’re jealous that “They didn’t give it to me.”
 If they’re showing love to somebody else, “They’re not showing their love to me,” so “I’m jealous.”
-That also, we are not going to act like that; it’s not that we want things for ourselves.
+We are also not going to act like that; it’s not that we want things for ourselves.

-This is in the context of being an ordained monk going to live according to abstinent behavior.
-And certainly one would want to at least not have as the motivating main force in our lives devoting all our time to our sexual partner and having a lover and all of that and getting drunk all the time.
-Best is if we devote all our time and energy to basically helping others.
-Of course that has to be within the context of knowing when to take a break and not pushing too hard and being a fanatic, otherwise it’s self-defeating.
+This is in the context of being an ordained monk going to live according to celibate behavior.
+Certainly one would want not to have the motivating main force in our lives devoted all the time to our sexual partner, having a lover, or getting drunk all the time.
+The best is to devote all our time and energy to helping others.
+Of course, that has to be within the context of knowing when to take a break and not pushing too hard and being a fanatic; otherwise, it’s self-defeating.

-Now obviously sexual drive is something which is very strong in many of us.
-And to deny that or repress that, especially if it’s done in an unhealthy way, can also be a big obstacle.
-But it is important to not be ruled by our sexual drives, not be overwhelmed by them, particularly if we’re trying to help somebody whom we find attractive.
+Now, obviously, sexual drive is something that is very strong in many of us.
+To deny or repress that, especially if it’s done in an unhealthy way, can also be a big obstacle.
+However, it is important to not be ruled by our sexual drives, not be overwhelmed by them, particularly if we’re trying to help somebody whom we find attractive.
 What is our motive for helping them?
 Is it just, “I want to help this one because I find them attractive?
-And what really am I after?
+What am I really after?
 Am I after them liking me, or getting some sort of sexual favor from them, rather than really helping them?”

-That can really distract us, really make a big problem; and if the other person realizes that, they can become very negative toward us.
-And even if we are actually helping them, there’s part of us that still wants to get physically close to the other person, so this undermines our pure motive.
-It’s quite interesting, if this is the case, to examine ourselves and see, “Would I be so interested in helping this person if they didn’t look the way that they look; if I found this person ugly?”
+That can really distract us, really make a big problem; if the other person realizes that, they can become very negative toward us.
+Even if we are actually helping them, there’s part of us that still wants to get physically close to the other person, so this undermines our pure motive.
+It’s quite interesting, if this is the case, to examine ourselves and see, “Would I be so interested in helping this person if they didn’t look the way that they look, if I found this person ugly?”

-And if we find that we wouldn’t be so interested in helping the person if they looked like somebody that we find very unattractive, then we really need to examine what’s going on with our motivation.
-So, if our sexual drive is strong, we need to somehow deal with that, be honest with that, find some sort of resolution with that that’s not going to make a major impediment in our helping others.
+If we find that we wouldn’t be so interested in helping the person if they looked like somebody that we found very unattractive, then we really need to examine what’s going on with our motivation.
+If our sexual drive is strong, we need to somehow deal with that, be honest with that, find some sort of resolution that’s not going to make a major impediment in our helping others.
 Also, as Shantideva points out in his text, when we’re trying to gain concentration, single-minded concentration, the biggest distraction is going to be mental wandering because of sexual desire.

-And Atisha says, “I need to rid myself of negativities and also attachment” – and it’s a word that can mean either attachment or greed, wanting to get something that we don’t have, or if we have it, not wanting to let go.
-“Negativities” can also refer to the negative force that’s been built up by our destructive behavior, so we want to purify ourselves of that.
-Because when we have such negative force, we’re always thinking in a very depressed way and in a very defeatist, negative type of way, so we want to rid ourselves of that.
+Atisha says, “I need to rid myself of negativities and also attachment.”
+It’s a word that can mean either attachment or greed, wanting to get something that we don’t have, or if we have it, not wanting to let go and wanting even more.
+“Negativities” can also refer to the negative force that’s been built up by our destructive behavior, so we want to purify ourselves of that, because when we have such negative force, we’re always thinking in a very depressed way and in a very defeatist, negative type of way; so we want to rid ourselves of that.

-And “taking joy in the vows of ethical discipline,” in other words, not feeling that this is a terrible burden and like a prison sentence that I’m abstaining from these things, but taking joy in it, “This is wonderful.
-This is giving me a structure that will allow me to be able to help others.
-How wonderful it is that Buddha has pointed out what are the things to avoid if we want to be able to help others.
+Then, “taking joy in the vows of ethical discipline;” in other words, not feeling that this is a terrible burden and like a prison sentence that we’re abstaining from these things, but taking joy in it, “This is wonderful.
+This is giving me a structure that will allow me to help others.
+How wonderful it is that Buddha has pointed out the things to avoid if we want to help others.
 This is great.
-I didn’t have to learn by mistake myself; the Buddha has pointed out the things to avoid.”
-So, “I’m delighted with this, this is wonderful.
+I didn’t have to learn by making mistakes myself; the Buddha has pointed out the things to avoid.”
+“I’m delighted with this, this is wonderful.
 Thank you.”

-So, taking joy in these vows and in this discipline, “I’m going to continually train the way the Buddhas have done,” so follow their examples.
+By taking joy in these vows and this discipline, we think, “I’m going to continually train the way the Buddhas have done,” and follow their examples.
 That doesn’t mean that we have to do absolutely everything exactly the way that our teacher does.
-And we’re not going to be monkeys and just blindly imitate.
-We obviously have to adopt what the Buddhas have done, what our teachers have done to the circumstances that we face in life and the people that we meet, that we have the connections to be able to help, but follow the basic themes of the training the way the Buddhas have done.
+We’re not going to be monkeys and just blindly imitate.
+We obviously have to adapt what the Buddhas and our teachers have done to the circumstances that we face in life and the people that we meet and the connections we have to be able to help them, but follow the basic themes of training the way the Buddhas have done.

 (29) I shall take no delight in attaining enlightenment by a speedy means for my own self,

-In other words, we’re not going to just work to achieve enlightenment for myself, but we’re going to work for the sake of others.
-So he says in the second half,
+In other words, we’re not going to just work to achieve enlightenment for ourselves, but we’re going to work for the sake of others.
+Atisha then says in the second half,

 but I shall remain until the end of the future, if it be a cause for (helping) one limited being.

-So, even if we’re helping just “one limited being,” “I’m going to continue to work” and “I’m not just working for myself.”
+Even if we’re helping just “one limited being,” “I’m going to continue to work,” and “I’m not just working for myself.”

 (30) I shall cleanse everything into immeasurable, inconceivable realms and remain everywhere in the ten directions for those who have called my name.

-That means that I’m going to try to make everything around me into, what he says is, an “immeasurable, inconceivable realm,” in other words, make everything into like a Buddha-realm, “so that everything around me is conducive for people being able to make spiritual progress.”
-In this sense we “cleanse” the atmosphere around us.
+That means that I’m going to try to make everything around me into what, he says, is an “immeasurable, inconceivable realm”; in other words, make everything like a Buddha-realm, “so that everything around me is conducive for people being able to make spiritual progress.”
+In this sense, we “cleanse” the atmosphere around us.

 (31) I shall purify all the actions of my body and speech, and purify as well the actions of my mind: I shall never commit any destructive acts.”

-In “purify the actions of body, speech, and mind,” “purify” can have two meanings: either we purify away all the obstacles that are preventing our body, speech, and mind from functioning at their fullest, so purify away the negative potentials, basically.
-Or “purify” can be understood in the sense of we’re going to try to make “all the actions of my body and speech” pure, in other words, act in a pure way with a proper bodhichitta motivation and aim.
+In “purify the actions of body, speech, and mind,” “purify” can have two meanings: either we purify away all the obstacles that are preventing our body, speech and mind from functioning at their fullest, so purifying away the negative potentials, or “purify” can be understood in the sense that we’re going to try to make “all the actions of my body and speech” pure; in other words, act in a pure way with a proper bodhichitta motivation and aim.

-And, “I will never commit any destructive acts” – at least “I’m going to try not to act in a destructive way from the negative emotions or attitudes.
+Finally, “I shall never commit any destructive acts” means, at least, “I’m going to try not to act in a destructive way from the negative emotions or attitudes.